YVIP Course Introduction

 The Slides allow you to present effectively to the students.
 They contain most of the Instructor Dialogue and Instructor Cues in the Notes section, BUT not all.
 So, please, always check the Course Guide for the module.

-The Student Notebook is a digital resource where students can 'keep track' of their learning and respond to some questions related to topics in the modules.
+The Student Notebook is a digital resource where students can 'keep track' of their learning and respond to some questions related to module topics.
+(Each student needs to 'Make a Copy' in order to use it digitally.)

-NOTE: The students should have access to the Slides (and perhaps the Course Guide) as a learning resource.
+NOTE: The students will have access to the Slides and the Course Guide from this website as learning resources.
 This respects and honours their independence in learning.

 A Note About Extensions